 Director, International School

-Dr. Janina Kahn-Horwitz is a senior lecturer at Oranim College of Education where she is associate director of academic collaborations at Oranim International.
-She is chair of the Department of English Language and Literature.
-She teaches in the undergraduate English Language and Literature Department as well as the graduate M.Ed.
+Dr. Janina Kahn-Horwitz is the Vice-Rector for International Engagement at Oranim International.
+Dr. Kahn-Horwitz is the former chair of the undergraduate English Language and Literature Department.
+She continues to teach in the undergraduate program as well as the graduate M.Ed.
 Language Learning program.
 Her research interests include individual differences in language learning and English as a foreign language reading and spelling development.
-Dr. Khan-Horwitz has a B.A. from the University of the Witwatersrand, South Africa, and an M.A. and Ph.D. from the University of Haifa.
-Dr. Khan-Horwitz has always been involved in education, both informal and formal.
+Dr. Kahn-Horwitz holds a B.A. from the University of the Witwatersrand, South Africa, and an M.A. and Ph.D. from the University of Haifa.
+Dr. Kahn-Horwitz has always been involved in education, both informal and formal.
 She sees educators as agents of change, making a significant impact on society through self-example and mentoring.

 Director of Galilee Dreamers Project